One of the best decisions we’ve made at Help Scout is to build a remote culture.

 But access to a broader talent pool has to be earned.
 You have to build a company people want to work for and a culture people want to be part of.
-It’s been a journey, but our 2017 eNPS score was 81.
-Among women it was even higher, with a score of 87.
+It’s been a journey, but in June 2022, our employee engagement score (via a Culture Amp survey) was 84% favorable — three points higher than the average tech company surveyed via Culture Amp.
 Identifying and embracing a few key principles, along with a lot of hard work, enabled us to get to this point.

 ‘Remote first’ or don’t bother

 I’m not a hard-liner who believes remote is the way every business should work.
 Let’s be honest: Each way of working (remote, co-located, multi-office or mixed) has pros and cons you need to be mindful of.
 It’s less about the philosophy and more about how well you can execute it.